divyansh-dc/Stock-Price-prediction-using-LSTM/README.md

-# Stock Price Prediction of Apple Inc. Using Recurrent Neural Network
+# Stock Price Prediction of Alphabet Inc. Using Recurrent Neural Network
-OHLC Average Prediction of Apple Inc. Using LSTM Recurrent Neural Network
+OHLC Average Prediction of Alphabet Inc. Using LSTM Recurrent Neural Network

 # Dataset:
 The dataset is taken from yahoo finace's website in CSV format.
-The dataset consists of Open, High, Low and Closing Prices of Apple Inc. stocks from 3rd january 2011 to 13th August 2017 - total 1664 rows.
+The dataset consists of Open, High, Low and Closing Prices stocks from 3rd january 2001 to 13th August 2017 - total 1664 rows.
 # Price Indicator:
 Stock traders mainly use three indicators for prediction: OHLC average (average of Open, High, Low and Closing Prices), HLC average (average of High, Low and Closing Prices) and Closing price, In this project, OHLC average has been used.
 # Data Pre-processing: